When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • there is a feeling of chills or fever;

-• vaginal discharge has an admixture of pus;
+• vaginal discharge is mixed with pus;

 • bleeding does not go away for more than two days.